ngjunsiang/laymansguide-src/season5/issue058/issue058.md

 3 MOV  R2, MEM1011
 ```

-The third instruction is to store data from the CPU register to physical memory, and this is gonna take a little while.
+The third instruction is to store data from the CPU register to main memory, and this is gonna take a little while.
 Sending subsequent instructions to the ALU immediately after the third instruction will result in some wastage of clock cycles: the ALU will just be sitting there, waiting for the data to be available in main memory before it can do its thing.

 Why not schedule an instruction, even from another application, while waiting?
 It doesn’t matter if the other application’s instruction came later, if it can be executed now we might as well do it.